Intellectual Property Advice

 In the UK, we have unregistered and registered trade marks.
 Registered trademarks provide much stronger protection than unregistered trademarks because you can prevent anybody who uses an identical or similar sign in the same area of trade from using your trade mark.

 To find out more about what signs can be trade marks, read Trademark factsheet.
 Go to the IPO website if you want to register a trade mark in the UK.
 Watch this step-by-step guide on how to choose your company name and avoid infringing other people’s trade marks.

 If your idea or innovation has an industrial application then you may wish to consider applying for a patent.

 A patent gives protection to an invention that is new, involves an inventive step, is capable of industrial application and is not specifically excluded from patentability (e.g. as a pure discovery or scientific theory).
 A patent gives the holder a monopoly for up to 20 years (subject to payment of the required fees).

 If you think you have a good idea and it may be patentable, speak to a business adviser first.
 Use a confidentiality agreement.

 You should also speak to an IP expert to find out about other strategies of protecting your idea without the expense of filing a patent.
-Make an appointment with an Own-it lawyer to discuss the matter in confidence.

 Please do not use legal templates without first obtaining professional legal advice.
 As copyright and unregistered design rights arise automatically (i.e. there are no registration requirements) there is no central register stating when or if a work obtained protection.
 It will be up to you to keep good records which help prove that (i) protection exists; and (ii) you own the copyright/design right.